 North East Lockup Helped Keep Wayward Types on Straight and Narrow

-North East Jail
+North East Lockup

 The North East MD town lockup was used as the local jail for town officials.
 It survives today.